mingzheli-aibc/mingzheli-aibc.github.io/content/_index.md

       title: 🗞️ Recent News
       subtitle: ''
       text: |-
+        - **02/2026** · Our paper **"BriDe Arbitrager: Enhancing Arbitrage in Ethereum 2.0 via Bribery-enabled Delayed Block Production"** has been accepted by *IEEE Transactions on Dependable and Secure Computing*.

         - **11/2025** · I was selected for **China’s national-level talent recruitment program “Qiming Program” (Youth Track)**.

         - **09/2025** · Our paper **"Atomic Smart Contract Interoperability with High Efficiency via Cross-Chain Integrated Execution"** has been accepted by *IEEE TPDS*.